Cuesta College, San Luis Obispo, CA

 This Feynman diagram vertex depicts a neutron:

 (B) converting into an antiproton.

 (E) (this vertex is not possible, as it is invalid.)

 This Feynman diagram vertex is valid, as it obeys the four rules of drawing Feynman diagrams, especially the first two:

-- You can draw two kinds of lines, a straight line with an arrow or a wiggly line.
+- You can draw two kinds of lines, a straight line with an arrow or a wiggly line [here, a dashed line].
 You can draw these pointing in any direction.

 --Phillip "Flip" Tanedo, "Let's Draw Feynman Diagrams," Cornell University/USLHC Collaboration

 Exam code: quiz07bC4n